How Does the Car Accident Settlement Process Work?

 You always have the right to meet with an attorney after a car accident in Phoenix, Arizona.
 A conversation with a plaintiff’s attorney at the very beginning of your case can help you understand and protect your legal rights.
 If you decide to retain an attorney, he or she can walk you through the entire car accident settlement process from start to finish.
 Most car accident lawyers offer free initial consultations, so you can get legal advice at no cost or obligation.

 The action that initiates the car accident settlement process in Arizona is the filing of an auto insurance claim.
 According to Arizona’s fault law, the party at fault for an auto accident will have to pay for your damages.
 This means that as the injured party, you will file your claim with the insurance company of the careless or reckless party.

 If another driver caused your car accident, such as through drunk driving or distracted driving, that party’s insurance carrier will be liable for your related medical care and other bills.
-If you are not sure who is at fault for your car accident, contact an attorney to help you investigate the crash and help you determine fault.
+If you are not sure who is at fault for your car accident, contact a Phoenix car accident attorney to help you investigate the crash and help you determine fault.
 Your attorney may also be able to assist you in working with your insurance company to cover your losses if you have medical pay coverage, collision or comprehensive insurance.
 In most cases, Gallagher & Kennedy attorneys do not charge any fee for helping clients resolve auto accident claims for group health insurance, medical payments coverage and property damage.

 Investigation of the Accident

 Upon filing your insurance claim, someone called an insurance claims adjuster will investigate the car accident.
 The insurance claims adjuster will analyze all available evidence to determine who or what caused the collision.
 Evidence may include:

 - Police information